MrHedmad/MrHedmad/README.md

 If you want to learn more about me, take a look at [my ABOUT page](https://mrhedmad.github.io/blog/about/).
 It contains more information on what I do, as well as my Curriculum Vitae and publication lists.

-I *love* collaborating with others.
+I really like collaborating with others.
 If you want to collaborate, check the CONTRIBUTING files in the repository for the project you want to contribute to, or contact me directly!

+I administrate [bioinfo.ds](https://discord.com/invite/arPBahn8N6), a bioniformatics-centered community on Discord.

 ### 📨 Contact Me
-All my contact information live in [my linktree](https://linktr.ee/mrhedmad).
+All my contact information lives in [my linktree](https://linktr.ee/mrhedmad).
 I strive to keep it up-to-date!

 ### 🛠️ Currently working on